 Querying agents and being on submission to publishers are two of the most stressful things a writer can do – so how do you survive this waiting game?
 Well, it isn’t easy, and trust me, as a writer myself, I’ve been there!
-Querying and submission are akin to the circles of hell for writers, because there’s always another level to face.
-Getting an agent, securing a book deal, securing another book deal for a different project… The waiting never gets less agonising, but there are ways to survive and get through it!
+Querying and submission are akin to the circles of hell for writers, because there’s always another level.
+Finding an agent, securing a book deal, securing another book deal for a different project… The waiting never gets less agonising, but there are ways to survive and get through it!

 Work on something else

 This is my number-one tip to survive querying or the submission process.
 Start writing something new.
 Put your focus elsewhere to distract you from the project that’s already on submission.
 If you need a writing break because you’re burnt out or need to rest, then find another project or creative outlet – it doesn’t have to be writing related.
 Into arts and crafts?
 Make something.
 Enjoy fitness?
 Take up a new challenge.
 Enjoy posting on Instagram?
 Go out and take some interesting pictures.